Greetings from the Black Isle Tourism Team!

 Our work is funded in part by our membership fees and by short term grants for specific purposes, e.g. printing the Black Isle Visitor Map and producing the feasibility study for the Discover the Black Isle initiative.
 Our membership budget is matched by an equivalent grant from Highland Council.

 Activity is coordinated by a steering group of local member volunteers.
-We follow in the footsteps of Lizbeth Collie who was instrumental in her original post as Destination Development Officer at Black Isle Bicycles, funded by the Coastal Communities Fund.
+We follow in the footsteps of Lizbeth Collie who initiated the Black Isle Tourism Team while Destination Development Officer at Black Isle Bicycles, funded by the Coastal Communities Fund.

-We also enjoy a close working relationship with the North Coast 500 and the Highland Council, sharing best practice for sustainable tourism growth in the Highlands and Scotland's National Tourism Strategy 2020 “Making Scotland a destination of first choice for a high quality, value for money and memorable customer experience, delivered by skilled and passionate people".
+We have connections to the North Coast 500 and the Highland Council, sharing best practice for sustainable tourism growth in the Highlands and Scotland's National Tourism Strategy 2020 “Making Scotland a destination of first choice for a high quality, value for money and memorable customer experience, delivered by skilled and passionate people".
+We are invited to attend meetings of the Scottish Tourism Alliance and Highland Tourism Partnership.